 While we have seen piecemeal changes to organisational structures and institutions exiting particularly problematic businesses, addressing industry-level group think and substantial cultural inertia is a big part of the shift ultimately required, and bold steps are necessary.
 Markets elsewhere should take heed.

-Matthew Chan GAICD is Principal at Rainhoffer Advisory, advising boards and management in Asia Pacific on financial services strategy and operations.
-He has worked as a practitioner in international capital markets, financial technology, FMCG and government policy, and is a regular contributor to Regulation Asia.
+Matthew Chan GAICD is specialist in public policy.
+He advises boards and management in Asia Pacific on financial services strategy and operations.
+Matthew has worked as a practitioner in international capital markets, financial technology, FMCG and government policy, and is a regular contributor to Regulation Asia.